Using Foundry to Deploy to Your EVM Network¶

 from hex to decimal, you should get the latest block number from the time you forked the network.

-From here, you can deploy new contracts to your forked instance of the demo EVM appchain (or any other Tanssi EVM appchain) or interact with contracts already deployed.
+From here, you can deploy new contracts to your forked instance of the demo EVM network (or any other Tanssi-powered EVM network) or interact with contracts already deployed.
 Building off of the previous example in this guide, you can make a call using Cast to check the balance of the minted MYTOK tokens in the account you deployed the contract with:

 cast call INSERT_CONTRACT_ADDRESS "balanceOf(address)(uint256)" \